iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • During my time here, I have exposure to & worked on perception, prediction & control problems related to self-balancing bot, self-driving vehicle, quadcopter, humanoid robot, swarm robotics.

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Avid reader.
 I study other subjects through self study.
 I have exposure to most of them.

+I am highly logical and rational.
+Self motivated with perfectionistic tendencies.
+Polymath and scientific mindset with strategic and tactical thinking.
+I value truth seeking, anti-herd mentality and self sufficiency.
+I am detached but observant, resilient and focused, low tolerance for irrationality.
+Work/problem solving style: System builder, deep diver > surface scan, reverse engineering & modelling.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements

-These are the testament for my high achiever mindset.
+These are the testament for my high achiever peronality.
 I know what it takes to reach mastery.

 •Under Top-5/100+ teams, declared champions in the Scilab Toolbox Hackathon conducted by FOSSEE, IIT Bombay, 2020